-SEMIOTICS deliverable D2.3 [5] describes a set of requirements associated to the main SEMIOTICS's use cases (UC), to the generic SEMIOTICS platform and its layers.
+SEMIOTICS deliverable D2.3 [6] describes a set of requirements associated to the main SEMIOTICS's use cases (UC), to the generic SEMIoTICS platform and its layers.
 The aim of this section is to depict the role that an NFV platform has on achieving those requirements.
 Thereby, on the one hand in Table 1 we list the requirements from D2.3 where NFV is relevant.
 On the other hand, we add a column describing the NFV role associated to the corresponding requirements.
-Also we add a column that specifies where these requirements are covered in the present deliverable and the implementation status.
+Also, we add a column that specifies where these requirements are covered in the present deliverable.